join-monster/join-monster/docs/relay.md

   })
 })
 ```

+You can make the `sortKey` dynamic by making it a function that returns the sort key object instead.
+This function will take the GraphQL args as the first parameter.

 The cursors will be formed from the sort key, which is the `'id'`.
 This cursor is not predictable, so we lose the ability to jump to pages in the middle.
 We also don't know the total number.
 However, we *can* page backwards.